hncore/Settings/README.md

 - name (ex: Contact form email address)
 - description (ex: The email address that all emails go to.)
 - value (ex: admin@laravelbackpack.com)
-- field (Backpack CRUD field configuration in JSON format. https://backpackforlaravel.com/docs/crud-fields#default-field-types)
+- field (Backpack CRUD field configuration in JSON format.
+The "name" of the field is **mandatory** to be "value") - see the field types and their configuration code on https://backpackforlaravel.com/docs/crud-fields#default-field-types
 - active (1 or 0)
 - created_at
 - updated_at